PeteBastonCliency/one-click-hugo-cms-pete/site/content/_index.md

 ---
-title: Great coffee with a conscience fdgdgdfgdf
+title: N.A
-subtitle: Support sustainable farming while enjoying a cupfdsfsdfds
+subtitle: N.A
-image: /img/home-jumbotron.jpg
+image: img/read-learn-enjoy-2.png
 blurb:
-  heading: Why Kaldi?
+  heading: Your Stories
   text: Kaldi is the coffee store for everyone who believes that great coffee
     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the